 Preview BSO by viewing a brief online tutorial.
-Go to SSA.gov/employer and select "Business Services Online Tutorial" under "Handbooks, Tutorials & Videos."
+Go to SSA.gov/employer/bsotut.htm.

 Correcting wage reports.
 You can use BSO to create, save, print, and submit Forms W-2c, Corrected Wage and Tax Statement, online for the current year as well as for prior years.
 After logging into BSO, navigate to the Electronic Wage Reporting home page and click on the "Forms W-2c/W-3c Online" tab.
 Also, see E-filing and E-filing Forms W-2c and W-3c.